nathanlesage/wn-patreonlist-plugin/README.md

-# OctoberCMS PatreonList Plugin
+# WinterCMS Patreon Plugin

-> Automate managing your patron list on your website!
+> Automate managing your list of patrons on your website!

 This plugin automates the process of keeping your patron list in sync with the patrons on your Patreon account.
-It allows you to simply upload a CSV file as Patreon allows you to download them from the relationship manager, and write the data into OctoberCMS's database.
+It allows you to simply upload a CSV file as Patreon allows you to download them from the relationship manager, and write the data into WinterCMS's database.
 Then, you can customize how the patrons are displayed on your page.

 ## Install

-Simply install the plugin from the OctoberCMS marketplace.
+Install the plugin using composer.
 The ID is `HendrikErz.PatreonList`.
 Alternatively, you can also download this repository and place it in your `/plugins`-directory.
-When you refresh the OctoberCMS backend, it should be installed automatically.
+When you refresh the WinterCMS backend, it should be installed automatically.

 ## Usage

-The PatreonList-plugin ships with two components and tries to mimick the relationship manager in the backend.
+The PatreonList-plugin ships with two components and offers a simple relationship manager in the backend.
 The components display either a simple list of all patrons, or displays a list of all tiers.
 In principle, you can access all information from both components, only the page variable will be different.

 ### Adding Patrons to the Website